yasglobal/make-paths-relative/readme.txt

 == Changelog ==

+= 0.5.2 =

+  * Fixing Spelling mistake and changing name of class FILE

 = 0.5.1 =

   * Added Compatibility with Yoast Sitemap

 = 0.5 =

-  * Added feature to Exlude PostTypes
+  * Added feature to Exclude PostTypes

 = 0.4.1 =